4teamwork/ftw.recipe.deployment/README.rst

     Defaults to ``${buildout:directory}/etc/logrotate.d``.
 Add this parameter
     with no arguments to supress generation of logrotate configuration.

+    If this parameter is set, this recipe will create logrotate configs for all Zope 2 instance and ZEO parts that are present, and (unconditionally) a logrotate config for ``ftw.structlog`` logfiles.

 logrotate-options
     A list of logrotate options that should be added to the logrotate configuration.